 5 Tips for Creating the Perfect Guest Room

 It’s that time of year again, as our house becomes a local B&B for our out of town friends and family.
 Check out my top 5 list of basic southern hospitality to make your guests feel welcome.

-Honestly traveling while fun can be hard, especially if choosing to stay with a family member or friend.
+Traveling while fun, can be hard, especially if you are choosing to stay with a family member or friend.
 That why I created my 5 Tips for Creating the Perfect Guest Room.
-For the guest they feel as if they are intruding into your private space, and for the hosts you feel like you need to be overly accommodating around your guests therefore it can be stressful on both parties.
-It is never an easy scenario to mix a bunch of people that may live completely different lives into one space.
-I have found implementing these little tips and tricks can make your guests feel comfortable.
+For the guest they may feel as if they are intruding into your private space, and for the hosts they may feel like as if they should be overly accommodating, which can be stressful on both parties.
+It is never an easy scenario to mix a bunch of people that may live completely different lifestyle into one space.
+However, I have found implementing these little tips and tricks can make your guests feel more at ease and comfortable.